monkzzz/portugal_fuel_prices/README.md

 ### Project Requirements

-You need to previously create a database and insert the connection data in
+You need to previously create a database and insert the connection data in both scripts

 ```python